BernieO/calcardbackup/README.md

 5. `./calcardbackup`
 Use files calcardbackup.conf and users.txt in the script's directory as configuration file and login information.

+6. `sudo ./calcardbackup /var/snap/nextcloud/current/nextcloud -p`
+This example is for nextcloud-snap users. calcardbackup will use the cli utility from nextcloud-snap to access the database.

 ## Considerations about encryption